nya3jp/tast/docs/running_tests.md

     `ui.`.
 Multiple patterns can be supplied: passing `example.Pass` and `example.Fail` selects those two tests.

-    Patterns ending in ".*" match as above and additionally, against the test ending without the trailing dot (it it exists).
+    Patterns ending in ".*" match as above and, additionally, against the test ending without the trailing dot (if it exists).
 For example, "ui.Login.*" matches both "ui.Login" and "ui.Login.Managed" but does not match "ui.LoginLogout".